pkmishra/HistoryHound/README.md

 - **Content extraction**: Fetch and extract content from articles and videos (YouTube via yt-dlp)
 - **Semantic search**: Find relevant history entries using embeddings
 - **LLM Q&A**: Ask questions about your browsing history using local LLMs (Ollama)
+  - **Statistical Questions**: "What is the most visited website?" with accurate visit count analysis
+  - **Domain-Specific Questions**: "How many times did I visit GitHub?" with visit count aggregation
+  - **Semantic Questions**: "What AI-related websites did I visit?" with content-based search
+- **Browser Extension**: Full-featured extension with popup and sidepanel interfaces
+  - **Popup Interface**: Quick access to search and Q&A functionality
+  - **Sidepanel Interface**: Persistent workspace with advanced features and chat history
+  - **Real-time Sync**: Seamless integration with backend for AI-powered features
 - **Privacy-first**: All processing happens locally, no data sent to external services
 - **Filtering**: Ignore specific domains or URL patterns
 - **URL limiting**: Limit the number of URLs processed for faster processing
 - **Security hardened**: Input validation, path sanitization, subprocess security
 - **Comprehensive test coverage**: Unit, integration, security, and edge case tests
 - **Robust end-to-end integration tests**: Using real-world URLs and scenarios
+- **Advanced Q&A Testing**: Comprehensive integration tests for all question types

 ---